Tornadoes of 2017: August 25–31 (Hurricane Harvey)

 Category 4 Hurricane Harvey produced a seven-day outbreak of tornadoes across the Southern United States during and after its landfall along the Texas coast.
 A majority of these tornadoes were weak, though some impacted the Greater Houston area.
-On August 29, an EF2 tornado near Evangeline, Louisiana area damaged vehicles, destroyed homes, and snapped or uprooted many trees.
+On August 29, an EF2 tornado near Evangeline, Louisiana, area damaged vehicles, destroyed homes, and snapped or uprooted many trees.
 The final day of the outbreak was the most significant, with numerous tornadoes touching down across Mississippi, Alabama, and Tennessee on August 31, including two EF2 tornadoes.
 One of these EF2 tornadoes struck the town of Reform, Alabama, damaging or destroying several homes and mobile homes, snapping many trees, flipping vehicles, and injuring 6 people.
 The same tornado heavily damaged a fire station in Palmetto as well.
 Another EF2 tornado touched down near Holly Pond before dissipating near the city of Arab, completely destroying numerous chicken houses and downing many trees along its path.
 Overall, this outbreak produced 53 tornadoes and did not result in any fatalities.

 September

-32 tornadoes were reported in the United States in September; however, 51 were confirmed.

-September 4
+September 4 (Ohio)

 During the overnight hours of September 4, an isolated EF2 tornado struck the town of North Robinson, Ohio, destroying detached garages and significantly damaging homes.
 The tornado went on to destroy multiple outbuildings and garages, snap many trees, and severely damage homes as it passed near the towns of Leesville and Crestline.
 One home sustained high-end EF2 damage, sustaining loss of most of its roof and collapse of a few exterior walls.
 Two people inside the home were injured after they were thrown from their bedroom into their yard.
 No other tornadoes occurred as a result of this severe weather event, though straight line winds downed many trees and power lines in upstate New York.
 Large hail was also reported in parts of Michigan, Minnesota, Illinois, and Kentucky.

 September 9–11 (Hurricane Irma)

 The approach and landfall of Hurricane Irma produced a small three-day outbreak of mostly weak tornadoes across parts of Florida and South Carolina.
-An EF2 tornado near Polk City, Florida snapped several wooden high-power transmission poles.
+An EF2 tornado near Polk City, Florida, snapped several wooden high-power transmission poles.
 Another brief but destructive EF2 tornado near Crescent ripped the roofs and top floor exterior walls from several large condominium buildings, while a third EF2 rolled a pickup truck and damaged homes near Mims.
 Four weak tornadoes caused damage in the Charleston, South Carolina area as well, including one that caused damage to a control tower at Joint Base Charleston.
 A total of 28 tornadoes were confirmed.

 October

-85 tornadoes were reported in the United States in October, of which 72 were confirmed.